Labor Laws for Salaried Employees 2025 Guide

 What Are the Basics of Labor Laws?

-A salaried employee is typically defined as a worker who is paid a fixed salary basis, regardless of the number of hours worked during the workweek.
+A salaried employee is typically defined as a worker who is paid on a fixed salary basis, regardless of the number of hours worked during the workweek.
 This contrasts with hourly employees, who are compensated based on the hourly wage for hours of work.

 Salaried employees are often expected to fulfill their job duties irrespective of the exact number of hours they take, whether that’s a full day or a partial day.